About Alaska Geographic

 Alaska Geographic works in partnership with public land agencies to connect people with Alaska’s national parks, forests, refuges and conservation lands through the creation and delivery of exceptional educational products and programs.

-Since 1959, Alaska Geographic has been the nonprofit education partner of Alaska’s spectacular national parks, forests, and refuges; we support education programs and publications, and raise funding for youth programs, stewardship projects, and arts and education programs.
+Since 1959, Alaska Geographic has been the nonprofit education partner of Alaska’s spectacular national parks, forests, refuges, and conservation lands; we support education programs and publications, and raise funding for youth programs, stewardship projects, and arts and education programs.
 Together with our public land partners, we are dedicated to sharing Alaska’s rich natural and cultural heritage.

 Our 2019-2024 Strategic Plan